ONSdigital/ras-secure-message/investigations/deleting_closed_messages.md

 ## Summary
-we can only tell when a message has been sent, read initially or closed.
+We can only tell when a message has been sent, read initially or closed.
 We can use the closed date to delete conversations after 12 months, but not the read_at date/time

 ## What we could do